Introduction and Overview of File Renaming in Linux

 - It moves a social event of records to a substitute list.

 No additional room is eaten up on a plate during renaming.
-This request commonly works modestly assumes no short for statement.
+This request commonly works modestly and assumes no short for statement.

 - mv [Option] source objective

-If you decide various records as source, the goal ought to be a library.
+If you decide on various records as sources, the goal ought to be a library.
 For the present circumstance, the source records are moved to the goal library.
-If you decide a singular report as source, and the goal is a current vault, by then the record is moved to the foreordained index.
-To rename a record, you need to decide a lone report as a source and a singular archive as a target.
+If you decide on a singular report as the source, and the goal is a current vault, by then the record is moved to the foreordained index.

 - mv file1.txt file2.txt